ajschumacher/ajschumacher.github.io/20170321-various_tensorflow_apis_for_python/index.md

 ---

-Thanks to [Andreas Mueller](https://twitter.com/amuellerml) of scikit-learn for his [summary](https://twitter.com/amuellerml/status/844300337666240514) of the relation between scikit-learn and TensorFlow.
+Thanks to Googler and TF-Slim developer Sergio Guadarrama for clarifying the development of the layers APIs, and thanks to [Andreas Mueller](https://twitter.com/amuellerml) of scikit-learn for his [summary](https://twitter.com/amuellerml/status/844300337666240514) of the relation between scikit-learn and TensorFlow.

 I'm working on [Building TensorFlow systems from components](http://conferences.oreilly.com/oscon/oscon-tx/public/schedule/detail/57823), a workshop at [OSCON 2017](https://conferences.oreilly.com/oscon/oscon-tx).